Birmingham and Oxford Junction Railway: Origin

 In the mid-1840s the Great Western Railway wanted to build a railway line from Oxford northwards.
 It did so by promoting subsidiary companies; in particular the Oxford and Rugby Railway, and the Birmingham and Oxford Junction Railway.

 Through the agency of the Oxford Railway, it had opened a line from Didcot, on the Great Western Railway main line, to Oxford, opening on 12 June 1844.
 The Oxford terminus was immediately south of the river, near Folly Bridge, in what is now Marlborough Road.
-The capital was put up by directors of the GWR, with no independent shareholders, and the Company was quickly absorbed by the GWR.
+The capital was put up by directors of the GWR, with no independent shareholders, and the company was quickly absorbed by the GWR.
 At the time Rugby was an important hub for traffic to and from the northern districts of England; the Midland Counties Railway and the London and Birmingham Railway connected there, and formed the only route to the north.

 The Oxford and Rugby Railway was conceived to enable the GWR to connect the southern areas it served into the northwards network.
 It would run from a junction with the Oxford Railway line south of Oxford, with a new through Oxford station nearer to the centre of the city, through Banbury and Fenny Compton to a junction at Rugby.
-The Oxford and Rugby Railway was given the Royal Assent on 4 August 1845.
+The Oxford and Rugby Railway Act 1845 (8 & 9 Vict. c. clxxxviii) was given royal assent on 4 August 1845.
 Broad gauge was authorised, but mixed gauge would have to be provided if required by the Board of Trade.

 Early in 1845 the Grand Junction Railway projected a line from their Birmingham terminus to join the Oxford Railway at Oxford.
 The Grand Junction Railway was dependent on the London and Birmingham Railway for access to London, and there was considerable friction between the two companies; an Oxford line would get to London without involving the L&BR.
 The Great Western Railway too found the L&BR a difficult trading partner, and gave the GJR scheme its support.
 The GWR and the Oxford Railway were broad gauge, and the new line would be broad too; indeed the GJR prepared estimates for converting its own network to the broad gauge.

 The GJR observed that the Oxford and Rugby Railway scheme was successful in Parliament, and they altered their own proposal to join the O&RR line at Knightcote, north of Fenny Compton, shortening the necessary construction.
 However, soon afterwards, the hostility between GJR and the L&BR suddenly abated, and they became allies; the GJR summarily resiled from the agreements it had made with the GWR.
 The GJR and the L&BR, together with the Manchester and Birmingham Railway, amalgamated to form the London and North Western Railway on 16 July 1846.